-- 1/ Notwithstanding any contrary provision in any other law, no periodical or book shall be impounded except as provided for in this article. - 2/ where The Federal or Regional public prosecutor ,as the case may be , has sufficient reason to believe that a periodical or a book which is about to be disseminated contains illegal matter which would, if disseminated, lead to a clear and present grave danger to the national security which could not otherwise be averted through a subsequent imposition of sanctions, may issue an order to impound the periodical.
+1) Notwithstanding any contrary provision in any other law, no periodical or book shall be impounded except as provided for in this article.

+2) where The Federal or Regional public prosecutor ,as the case may be , has sufficient reason to believe that a clear and present grave danger to the national security which could not otherwise be averted through a subsequent imposition of sanctions, may issue an order to impound the periodical.